tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ```

 Let's [invoke](https://docs.aws.amazon.com/cli/latest/reference/lambda/invoke.html) the function and save the result in a `response.json` file
-We can either base64-encode our payload or use the `-cli-binary-format raw-in-base64-out` flag to ship the payload in JSON format outright.
+We can either base64-encode the payload or use the `-cli-binary-format raw-in-base64-out` flag to POST the JSON directly.
 ```shell
 $ aws lambda invoke \
     --function-name sample-event-handle  \